To ensure equity, safety, and quality in the marketplaces of North Carolina for all consumers, manufacturers, and merchants.

 The Measurement Section is responsible for testing weighing and measuring devices for accuracy, determining the accuracy rate of price scanning systems, and checking packaged goods for compliance with their net contents statement.

-The Motor Fuels Section is responsible for testing motor fuels and certain other petroleum products for compliance with the Gasoline and Oil Inspection Law and Rules adopted by the Gasoline and Oil Inspection Board.
+The Fuel Quality Section is responsible for testing motor fuels and certain other petroleum products for compliance with the Gasoline and Oil Inspection Law and Rules adopted by the Gasoline and Oil Inspection Board.

 The LP-Gas Section is responsible for inspecting LP-Gas (propane) installations and transportation vehicles for compliance with the LP-Gas Inspection Law.
 In addition, the section performs safety inspections of anhydrous ammonia installations.
 Weights and Measures, LP Gas, and anhydrous ammonia rules are adopted by the North Carolina Board of Agriculture.